Hiring an Attorney FAQ

 Florida law provides protections for victims who have suffered an injury as a result of someone’s wrongful or negligent behavior.
 Unfortunately, although the law lets you recover compensation if you have been harmed, insurance companies often try to offer you the minimum settlement possible, or even try to deny you the money you deserve.

-Hiring a Fort Lauderdale personal injury lawyer is usually the best and only way to make sure you have a fair shot at protecting your legal rights and getting the money due to you after an injury.
+Hiring a West Palm Beach injury lawyer is usually the best and only way to make sure you have a fair shot at protecting your legal rights and getting the money due to you after an injury.
 At Freeman Injury Law, we are dedicated to helping injured victims to deal with insurance companies and to use the civil justice system to get the compensation you deserve.
 To learn more about hiring a personal injury lawyer or about why Freeman Injury Law is the right firm for you, review our FAQ on hiring an attorney below or contact us today.Frequently Asked Questions About Hiring an Attorney

 1) Do I really need a lawyer?